Investment Management Australia

 Why Asset Class Allocation is Important

-Asset Allocation is one of the most important decisions that investors make.
-Empirical research has shown that when it comes to the principle determinants of investment returns, over time, the selection of individual securities is secondary to the way that assets are allocated across asset classes, such as equities, fixed interest securities and cash.
+Asset Allocation is one of the most important decisions that investors make in relation to their investment portfolio.
+Empirical research has shown that when it comes to the principal determinants of investment returns, over time, the selection of individual securities is secondary to the way that assets are allocated across asset classes, such as equities, fixed interest securities and cash.

 Looking at the performance of the various asset classes over the past 30 years one thing is clear - no one asset class is able to generate consistent outperformance year in, year out.
 An investor who holds a mix of investments across multiple asset classes diversifies their risk of any one asset class underperforming from year to year.
 Over the longer term, sticking to a diversified strategic allocation investment strategy can potentially enhance returns, especially when compared to making asset allocation decisions based on last year’s performance.

 Over the long term, strategic asset allocation is quite rigid.
 Using a tactical asset allocation approach allows investors to determine a range of percentages that they are prepared to invest in certain assets within their investment portfolio.
-Our strategic asset allocation model has a recommended benchmark asset allocation from which we then apply a valuation and tactical positioning overlay to determine the appropriate weighting in each asset class; this is tactical asset allocation.
+Drawing on our extensive experience as one of Australia’s leading investment management firms, our strategic asset allocation model has a recommended benchmark asset allocation from which we then apply a valuation and tactical positioning overlay to determine the appropriate weighting in each asset class.
+This is tactical asset allocation.
 Within investment portfolios, actual asset allocations have scope to vary by up to +/-15% around benchmark allocations.
-The advantage of this approach is that it allows for much greater variations in portfolios between investors to suit their particular objectives, situation and needs.
+The advantage of this approach is that it allows for much greater variations in portfolios between investors to suit their individual objectives.